insin/DOMBuilder/docs/core.rst

    ``String`` and appended as text nodes.

    .. versionchanged:: 2.0
-      Now delegates to the configured mode to do all the real work.
+      Now delegates to the configured or specified mode to do all the real work.

+.. js:function:: DOMBuilder.textNode(text[, mode])

+   Creates a Text Node or its output mode equivalent, optionally with a forced output mode.

+   This function is provided should you ever need to ``appendChild()`` a String to a previously-created HTML element when writing mixed output code.

+   :param String text: contents for the Text Node.
+   :param String mode: the mode to be used to create the Text Node.

+   .. versionadded:: 2.1

 .. js:function:: DOMBuilder.fragment()